kmry/MiKotlin/Readme.md

 #License
     Copyright 2015 Yoshihiro KIMURA

-    Licensed under the Apache License, Version 2.0 (the "License");
+    Licensed under the Apache License, Version 2.0.
+    See below for more detailed conditions:

     Original Copyright 2015 Antonio Leiva